kashirhasnain/Retro-Semester-Project/README.md

 ## Controls

-- **Player Paddle:** Use Joystick Port 2 or keyboard (keys may be mapped as W/S or Up/Down arrows, depending on implementation).
+- **Player vs Player Game:** Use Joystick Port 2 or keyboard (keys may be mapped as W/S or Up/Down arrows, depending on implementation).
-- **CPU Paddle:** Controlled by basic AI.